AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 | 124     | address (in `f(1)`) | 69427 |
 | 132     | `depth` of `f(2)`   | 2     |

-So each function *gets its own copy of the local variables*.
+So each function call *gets its own copy of the local variables*.
 This is absolutely crucial to realize.

 > See [memory example 4](./memory_example_4) for a similar example (that one ignores the return addresses though).